jbutcher21/aiclass/docs/senzing_entity_spec.md

 }
 ```

-This structure has:
+### **Mapping Rules (for Recommended JSON Structure)**
-- **DATA_SOURCE** and **RECORD_ID** at the root level
+1. DATA_SOURCE and RECORD_ID must be at the root level and DATA_SOURCE is required.
-- One sublist named **FEATURES** that contains all mapped features.
+2. There should only be one sublist named FEATURES that contains all mapped features.
-- Any other attribute at the root level must be payload.

-**_Important Notes_**
+3. All **Payload Attributes** should be placed at the root level.
-- Because a feature in Senzing *can* have multiple attributes, you cannot supply a JSON list even if there is only one.
+4. Because a feature in Senzing *can* have multiple attributes, you cannot supply a JSON list even if there is only one.

 ![Screenshot](images/ges-image-invalid_json.jpg)

-### Flat JSON Object
+## Flat JSON Structure

-We still support flat json which can be tempting when the source data is flat.
+We still support flat JSON which can be tempting when the source data is flat.
 Still you may have to deal with multiple values for the same feature.

 ```JSON
 {